Indomet/Useful-Scripts/commit-msg-rewriter/readme.md

 Use this script with caution, especially in collaborative environments.
 Changing commit messages can affect the commit history and may cause conflicts if others have already pulled the original commits.

+## Understand the Implications:

+- **Loss of Commit History:** Modifying commit information generates new commits, replacing the old ones and rewriting the commit history.
+- **Collaboration Challenges:** Rewriting history may lead to synchronization issues in collaborative environments.
+- **Disruption of Integrations:** Modifying commit history can disrupt integrations with tools like CI pipelines, issue trackers, and code review systems.

 ## Important Notes Before Use

 - Ensure that you are on a branch containing the commit you want to modify.
-- The script will not work if the branch is set as the default or is protected, .
+- The script will not work if the branch is set as protected.
 Make sure you have the necessary permissions.

-## Prerequisites

-- Bash shell

 ## Usage